 Meeting Eligibility Requirements

-An individual who files for unemployment insurance (UI) benefits must meet specific eligibility requirements before benefits can be paid.
+An individual who files for UI benefits must meet specific eligibility requirements before benefits can be paid.
 Individuals must:

 - Have received enough wages during the base period to establish a claim.*